albx79/campagnamica/README.md

 Optionally, if `python3` is available, you can run `make serve` to start a local webserver serving this app.

-Note: It's expected behavior for the browser console to display an error similar to "WebAssembly.instantiateStreaming failed.
-Assuming this is because your server does not serve wasm with application/wasm MIME type."
+Note: it's expected behavior for the browser console to display an error similar to

+    WebAssembly.instantiateStreaming failed.
+Assuming this is because your server does not serve wasm with application/wasm MIME type.

 Your production webserver should be configured to associate WebAssembly files with the `application/wasm` MIME type.

 ### 5) Deploy